Elderly woman dies alone in problematic isolation room at Lakeshore General ER | CBC News

 The union representing nurses at Lakeshore General Hospital said it wasn't familiar with the case.

-If you know more about this incident and would like to reach out to CBC News, please send us an email.
+If you know more about this incident and would like to reach out to CBC News, please send an email to one of the authors.
+Click on their names for their email addresses.